 Health and Travel Alerts Learn More Left arrow

-In Spain—a country famous for producing gorgeous ceramics, fancy flamenco dresses, and world-beating aged wines—shopping is made easy with a wealth of souvenirs.
+In Spain—a country famous for producing gorgeous ceramics, fancy flamenco dresses, and world-beating wines—shopping is made easy with a wealth of souvenirs to choose from.
 From organic olive oil and rare cheese to handcrafted pottery and flouncy fashion, Spain’s souvenirs offer something for every type of traveler.

 Whether you’re buying for yourself or a loved one, pair visiting beautiful landmarks with shopping for some of Spain’s most coveted souvenirs on your next European vacation.
-Here are 15 fabulous things to buy.
+Here are some of the fabulous things to buy.

 Wine